dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-redis.md

 {{< /tabs >}}

 Next is to start a Dapr application.
 Refer to this [component configuration file](../../../../developing-applications/building-blocks/state-management/query-api-examples/components/redis/redis.yml), which contains query indexing schemas.
+Kindly modify the `redisHost` to reflect the port on which `redislabs/rejson` is running.
 ```bash
 dapr run --app-id demo --dapr-http-port 3500 --components-path query-api-examples/components/redis
 ```